nobitagit/knowledge/algorithms/data-structures-basics.md

 This is a specialisation of the linked list.
 DLLs have 2 pointers, one to the next and one to the previous node.

 ## Stack

+- LIFO container
+- push, pop, peek
+- can be implemented by using a Linked List or an Array

+## Queue

+- FIFO container
+- enqueue, dequeue, peek,

+## Priority queue

+A specialisation of the queue.